Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Security Challenges

-\begin{enumerate} \item \textbf{Data Minimization}: Current telematics platforms such as BMW CarData and \ac{AAOS} use a permission model to only request the collection and sharing of specific vehicle sensors.
-The data collection process in BMW CarData is depicted in Fig.~\ref{fig:threat_model} and is similar in \ac{AAOS}.
-Research has shown that the current permission model of \ac{AAOS} lacks sufficient granularity, grouping several vehicle properties (i.e., sensors) into only a few permissions~\cite{pese2023first}.
-Another issue with this model is the inadequate assignment of protection levels, which determines whether explicit user consent is required before data collection~\cite{pese2023first}.
-Therefore, it's critical that \acp{OEM} provide background information on sensors in a very clear and concise manner.
-It is mandatory for third parties to provide an explanation for each individual permission that their app requires in order to prevent overly privileged apps.
-This privacy goal covers \ac{GDPR} principles (1), (2), (3) and (4).
+\textbf{Data Minimization}: Current telematics platforms such as BMW CarData \cite{bmw_cardata} and \ac{AAOS} rely on permission models to limit access to specific vehicle sensors.
+The BMW CarData data flow, illustrated in Fig.~\ref{fig:threat_model}, is similar to that of \ac{AAOS}.
+However, the \ac{AAOS} permission model lacks sufficient granularity, grouping multiple vehicle properties into a small set of permissions, and assigns inadequate protection levels, reducing meaningful user consent~\cite{pese2023first}.
+To address this, \acp{OEM} must provide clear sensor-level explanations, and third-party apps should justify each requested permission to prevent over-privileged access.